 Life in New York City

-Central Park offers picnic, softball and running opportunities (you are welcome to join Mount Sinai's running groups and the famous New York Road Runners Club and the nearby 92nd Street Y hosts many concerts, lectures and poetry readings.
+Central Park offers picnic, softball and running opportunities (you are welcome to join Mount Sinai's running groups and the famous New York Road Runners Club0, and the nearby 92nd Street Y hosts many concerts, lectures and poetry readings.
 Mount Sinai is also just blocks away from the serene Conservatory Garden of Central Park and is situated on Museum Mile, a stretch of Fifth Avenue that encompasses some of New York's most important cultural institutions, beginning with the Museo Del Barrio and including prominent institutions like the Guggenheim Museum, and The Jewish Museum.
-The mile ends at the Metropolitan Museum of Art, The Recreation Office can assist you with obtaining tickets to the museums as well as numerous sporting and cultural events.
+The mile ends at the Metropolitan Museum of Art.
+The Recreation Office can assist you with obtaining tickets to the museums as well as numerous sporting and cultural events.

 The Health System is committed to having resources available to support the families of our faculty and students.
 Learn more